Sabina Cehajic-ClancyProfessor

 About me

-I work as an Associate Professor of Social Psychology at Stockholm University.
-My research focuses on understanding how to improve intergroup relations in contexts of intergroup conflict.
-My research is funded by different governmental research councils and agencies such as the Swedish Research Council, Riksbankens Jubileumsfond, ESRC and the British Academy.
-I also act as an Associate Editor for the Peace and Conflict Journal and as a consulting editor for the Journal of Personality and Social Psychology, European Journal of Social Psychology and Political Psychology.
-I also teach courses in the field of social and political psychology with a focus on group processes and intergroup relations.
+I am a Full Professor of Social Psychology at Stockholm University, where I lead the research group on Intergroup Relations and Social Change.
+My research focuses on improving intergroup relations in contexts of conflict.
+It is supported by various governmental research councils and agencies, including the European Research Council, the Swedish Research Council, Riksbankens Jubileumsfond, ESRC, and the British Academy.
+In addition to my research, I serve as an Associate Editor for Peace and Conflict: Journal of Peace Psychology and as a Consulting Editor for the Journal of Personality and Social Psychology, European Journal of Social Psychology, and Political Psychology.
+I also teach courses in social and political psychology, with a particular focus on group processes and intergroup relations.

 Teaching

 For 15+ years, I have been teaching both undergraduate and graduate courses in social and political psychology, research methods, conflict and peace studies.
-Currently, I teach a master level couse on Human Development-Positive Psychological Functioning and Adaptation in Youth (PSMT60) and specific lectures in Social Psychology II.
-I also provide supervision and consultations to both undergraduate and graduate students interested in social psychology.
+Currently, I teach a course on Group Processes and Intergroup Relations, master level couse on Human Development-Positive Psychological Functioning and Adaptation in Youth (PSMT60) and selected lectures in Social Psychology II.
+I also provide supervision and consultations to both undergraduate and graduate students interested in social psychology more broadly and intergroup relations more specifically.

 Research